terrastruct-eng/OpenSees_course/README.md

 # OpenSees_course
-This repository contains the OpenSees files used in my YouTube tutorials.
+This repository contains the OpenSees files used in our YouTube tutorials.

-The videos can be watched here: https://www.youtube.com/@terrastructeng
+Watch our OpenSees tutorial course here: https://www.youtube.com/@terrastructeng

+Don't forget to suscribe!